bluewaysw/pcgeos/TechDocs/Markdown/Ddk/ddkbasics.md

 of course, on the driver.
 A print driver, for example, doesn’t need to be nearly as efficient as a video driver.)

-Drivers may also disable interrupts to perfrom their functions.
+Drivers may also disable interrupts to perform their functions.
 They are the only geodes permitted to do this.
 However, drivers should do this only when absolutely necessary.
 Very few GEOS system routines may be called with interrupts disabled.
 In practice, you should re-enable interrupts before